-Top Two, nonpartisan primaries eliminate partisan primaries in favor of a single nonpartisan primary open to all voters, including independents, with the top two vote getters, regardless of party, moving on to the general election.
+An Open, nonpartisan primary eliminate partisan primaries in favor of a single nonpartisan primary open to all voters, including independents, with the top (two or four) vote getters regardless of party, moving on to the general election.

 In an open primary, any registered voter may participate in the primaries, regardless or political affiliation.
 However, voters must choose one party’s ballot.